About Art Break Waihi

 - coloured inks and pens

 Bring your own art materials and have fun working on your own project alongside fellow artists.
 See our blog entry for our first 'independent free-form' art break.
 Something extra happens when artists group.
 It seems to create a positive supportive vibe and is very motivating.
 Great for those preparing for an exhibition or have just been procrastinating too long...or anybody really.
+Contact us if there is a group of 3 to 5 of you who would like to use this option.

 What do I need to bring?

 Weather at the beach can vary so bring enough clothes to be comfortable when it is cooler as well as your summer beach clothes when it is warm.
-Depending on the weather we may be spending a good bit of time at the beach so bring hats for sun or cold if need.
+Depending on the weather we may be spending a bit of time at the beach so bring hats for sun or cold if need.

 A good raincoat can be a good wind-breaker as well as keeping you dry if need be.